Swasthik-253/Superstore_Sales_Analysis_and_Forecasting_PowerBI/README.md

 **Sales Forecasting Dashboard:** Utilizes historical sales data to project a 15-day sales forecast, helping anticipate future trends and guide strategic planning.

 **Dataset:** Contains fields like order date, region, segment, category, sales, and profit, allowing for detailed analysis and visualization.

+**Key Insights:** Highlights include strong performance in the West region, popularity of Cash on Delivery, and Office Supplies as the top-selling category.